 In December 2011 the vision and torch were passed on.
-As new International President, Ingrid knew a vision was imperative for continuity and prolongevity for the sake of the family and to break the cicle and chain of apathy and stress caused by poverty.
-A hope and dream to have our own land and buildings.
+As new International President, Ingrid knew a vision was imperative for continuity and pro-longevity for the sake of the family, with the need to break the circle and chain of apathy and stress caused by poverty.
+A hope and dream was born to have our own land and buildings.
 The administration process of building in Malawi started.
 Registration process began and we became a NGO in Malawi.
 Canada became the “Mother” board and Malawi became our “sister board”.
 Offices were organized on site and a new era began.

 God blessed the foundation over the years and in 2014 we completed the legal process for purchasing 15 acres of land in Malawi.
 Construction began with separate quarters for a girls dorm and a boys dorm for the children in our care.
 In September 2014, we moved into our new home located 30 minutes outside of the capital city Lilongwe just 2 km past Msundwe on the Mchinji Road (the highway that runs towards Zambia).

 The second challenge was to get fresh water.
 On the 3rd attempt of drilling a well, we hit the mother lode and with 14+ gallons a minute, we had fresh water on site.
 With a few minor complications later, we had to build a pump house to protect our pump.
 A concrete roof, brick exterior, security lights, begga bars and double locks, our well is protected.
 Thanks to a generous donors who financially assisted us, so that the small building and pump could be protected.
 And so this challenge passed.